AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Methods

-This section explains the material models and problem setup necessary to carry out the computational works in BISON.
-In order to demonstrate the uncertainty quantification method and sensitivity analysis of the BISON code, sample problems are prepared.
-The materials employed in the problems are $\rm UO_{2}$/$\rm U_{3}Si_{2}$ and SiC/SiC. \textit{Note that the purpose of this study is to apply the PCE technique to BISON and to simplify the system; the mass density and thermal conductivity of the $UO_{2}$/$U_{3}Si_{2}$ fuels and SiC/SiC cladding are fixed.}
+This section outlines the material models and setup required for computational tasks in BISON, focusing on demonstrating uncertainty quantification analysis.
+The materials selected for these sample problems include $\rm UO_{2}$/$\rm U_{3}Si_{2}$ for fuels and SiC/SiC for cladding.
+It's important to note that this study aims to apply the PCE technique to BISON, and to streamline the analysis, the mass density and thermal conductivity values for both $\rm UO_{2}$/$\rm U_{3}Si_{2}$ fuels and SiC/SiC cladding are held constant.

-As mentioned above, in this study, the built-in thermal conductivity models of $\rm UO_{2}$/$\rm U_{3}Si_{2}$ and SiC/SiC incorporated in BISON were not used, however available models are briefly introduced below.
+Despite the focus on PCE application, the inherent thermal conductivity models for $\rm UO_{2}$/$\rm U_{3}Si_{2}$ and SiC/SiC within BISON are not utilized in this study.
+Nevertheless, a brief introduction to these available models is provided.